 The average 30-year-old pays $770 for a six-month car insurance policy.
-This is slightly less than average auto insurance rate for all American drivers ($777, or about $126 per month).
+This is slightly less than the average auto insurance rate for all drivers ($777, or about $126 per month).

 One question you'll need to answer when purchasing a car insurance policy is how many years of driving experience you have.
 Because your driving experience is a major insurance rating factor, most companies charge inexperienced drivers more to offset the additional risk of insuring them.
 In the estimation of an insurance company, the less experience a driver has, the more likely they are to get into an accident and require a claim payout.
 As you gain more experience behind the wheel and keep a clean driving record, your rates will become more affordable.

 Auto insurance premiums may vary significantly by insurance company.
 Although no company will see your lack of driving experience positively, not all will charge you equally.
 The only way to ensure you're getting the best rate with your driving record is to shop around every time your policy renews (typically every six months).

 Pay for claims out-of-pocket